ipsilon/eof/spec/eof.md

             - if `deployed_code_size > MAX_CODE_SIZE` instruction exceptionally aborts
             - set `state[new_address].code` to the updated deploy container
             - push `new_address` onto the stack
-        - `RETURN` and `STOP` are not allowed in "initcode-mode" (abort execution)
-        - "initcode-mode" _is not transitive_ - it is only active for the frame executing the initcontainer.
-If another (non-create) call is made from this frame, it _is not_ executed in "initcode-mode".
     - deduct `200 * deployed_code_size` gas
 - `RETURNCONTRACT (0xee)` instruction
     - loads `uint8` immediate `deploy_container_index`